leepuppychow/jay-server/README.md

 ## Practice building a RESTful API in Golang:

 The goal of this project was to practice building a RESTful API in Go with a PostgreSQL database.
 I also wanted to experiment with a couple 3rd party packages to generate JWTs and to encrypt/decrypt passwords with Argon2.
-This was originally part of one of my private repositories, so I did not want to upload the database schema.

 Other learning points were:
 * Practice with concurrency in Go